-Sports Therapy is an aspect of healthcare that is specifically concerned with the prevention of injury and the rehabilitation of the patient back to optimum levels of functional, occupational and sports specific fitness, regardless of age and ability.
-It utilises the principles of sport and exercise sciences incorporating physiological and pathological processes to prepare the participant for training, competition and where applicable, work.
+Sports Therapy is an aspect of healthcare that is specifically concerned with preventing injury and rehabilitating patients’ back to optimum functional, occupational and sports-specific fitness levels, regardless of age and ability.
+It utilises the principles of sport and exercise sciences incorporating physiological and pathological processes to prepare the participant for training, competition, and work.

 A Sports Therapist is a healthcare professional who has the knowledge, skills and ability to:

-As a Graduate Sports Therapist, we are expected to possess a level of expertise around 5 key competencies related to injury and illness in the sport and exercise environment.
-These are:
+As Graduate Sports Therapists, we are expected to possess a level of expertise around five key competencies related to injury and illness in the sport and exercise environment.